JarlOfSunAndRain/RunningSheetTranscriber/README.md

 # Running Sheet Transcriber

 An offline desktop application for creating match incident running sheets from audio recordings.
-Built for football match officials to transcribe, review, and publish incident reports with precision.
+Built for football match official coaches to transcribe, review, and publish incident reports with precision.

 ---